 As I mentioned before, budgeting on paper (as a beginner) is your best option.
 But after a while (six months maybe), you probably have a good handle on your money.
 If you want, you can switch to a budgeting app or online dashboard.
 Here are some of the best online financial tools out in the market today.

-One of the best ways to get all your financial information together is to open a Personal Capital account.
+One of the best ways to get all your financial information together is to open an Empower account (formerly Personal Capital).
 It’s not a bank or investment firm (but it does have some functionality as such), nor a budgeting app.

 It’s mainly an online dashboard where you can get a picture of your entire financial life!
 Yes, at a single glance, you know exactly where you stand.
 Then you can figure out a way how to get to where you want to be.